jeremykc/GoogleAmazonWebScraper/README.md

-# CarPartWeightScraper
+# Google/Amazon Web Scraper
- Get the weight of each car part in a given list, by scraping Google then Amazon, using Scrapy & ScrapeOps Proxy.
+Scrape Google then Amazon to find the weight of each car part in a given list, using Scrapy & ScrapeOps tools.